 University researchers must obtain all required regulatory approvals before engaging in human fetal tissue transplantation research.
-This includes registering the project with the Research Compliance Office, prior approval from the University of Minnesota Institutional Review Board (IRB) to collect and test the fetal tissue and prior IRB approval to transplant the tissue into an individual recipient.
+This includes receiving prior approval from the University of Minnesota Institutional Review Board (IRB) to collect and test the fetal tissue and prior IRB approval to transplant the tissue into an individual recipient.
 The researcher also must obtain prior approval from the Food and Drug Administration (FDA) by filing an Investigational New Drug (IND) application or following other review and approval procedures as determined by the FDA.

 Personnel engaging in human fetal tissue transplantation research must not offer or provide payment for any costs associated with the donor's spontaneous abortion or stillbirth.
 Further, it is a crime, and a violation of University policy, for personnel to buy or sell human fetal tissue.
 Reasonable payments are permitted associated with the transportation, implantation, processing, preservation, quality control or storage of human fetal tissue.